Moeldoko: Political career

-On 2021, he was elected as a Democratic Party General Chairman in a heavily disputed extraordinary congress.
+In 2021, he was elected as a Democratic Party General Chairman in a heavily disputed extraordinary congress.

 Controversies

 General Moeldoko has been involved in handling the incident of the turning-back asylum boats in Australia.
 He is also involved in the decision to name an Indonesian navy ship after marines associated with MacDonald House Bombing in Singapore in 1965.
 He had also been criticized for allegedly wearing a $100,000 Richard Mille Felipe Massa collection watch while millions of Indonesians are living in poverty.
 Moeldoko stated that the watch is a Chinese-made fake replica and not a real one.

 Personal life

 Moeldoko was born in Kediri, East Java as the youngest son in a family of twelve children.
 He attended an agricultural vocational school in the town of Jombang in East Java and the joined the military academy in Magelang, Central Java.
 Moeldoko was married to Koesni Harningsih (d.
 2023) and has two children, Randy Bimantoro and Joanina Rachma.